ExpressionEngine/ExpressionEngine/changelogs/patch.rst

 - Fixed a bug where the Member Auth module could run queries on Forum tables if Forum was not installed.
 - Fixed Bug (#70) where a template rendered on a POST submission could break Channel Form behavior on that template.
+- Fixed a bug (#74) where File Grid might not parse when used inside a Fluid field.

 EOF MARKER: This line helps prevent merge conflicts when things are added on the bottoms of lists